etomica/ZENO/cpp/doc/release/sphinx/Input.rst

    \maketitle

-The input file, also known as a ``.bod`` file, contains the description of the object and some additional input parameters.
+The primary input file, also known as a ``.bod`` file and required by all types of calculation, contains the description of the object and some additional input parameters.
+Additionally, a ``.ff`` file is required for virial calculations, and it contains information about the inter- and intra-particle force fields.

 .. _defineobj: